 What is Sex Trafficking?

-Sex trafficking is commonly referred to modern-day slavery, in which it is.
+Sex trafficking, a very serious sex crime, is commonly referred to modern-day slavery, in which it is.
 Similar to human trafficking, sex trafficking is also when someone uses force, fraud, or coercion to cause a commercial sex act with an adult or minor.
 According to Shared Hope International, a commercial sex act includes “prostitution, pornography, and sexual performance” done in exchange for money, drugs, shelter, food, etc.

 Human Trafficking Epidemic